drush-ops/drush/README.md

      Your system will search path options from left to right until it finds a result.

+    1. Add an alias for drush (this method can also be handy if you want to use 2 versions of Drush, for example Drush 5 or 6 (stable) for Drupal 7 development, and Drush 7 (master) for Drupal 8 development).
+     To add an alias to your Drush 7 executable, add this to you shell configuration file (see list in previous option):
+         `$ alias drush-master=/path/to/drush/drush`

-     To apply your changes to your current session, either log out and then log back in again, or re-load your bash configuration file, i.e.:
+     For options 2 and 3 above, in order to apply your changes to your current session, either log out and then log back in again, or re-load your bash configuration file, i.e.:

         `$ source .bashrc`

-     NOTE: If you do not follow step 3, you will need to inconveniently run Drush commands using the full path to the executable "/path/to/drush/drush" or by navigating to /path/to/drush and running "./drush".
+     NOTE: If you do not follow this step, you will need to inconveniently run Drush commands using the full path to the executable "/path/to/drush/drush" or by navigating to /path/to/drush and running "./drush".
 The -r or -l options will be required (see USAGE, below).

 1. Test that Drush is found by your system: